-Michigan registered nonprofit arts and cultural organizations, arts administrators, arts educators, and professional artists are eligible in this program.
+Michigan registered nonprofit organizations, K-12 schools, and municipalities are eligible.
 Organizations must ensure no part of net earnings benefit a private individual.
-Donations to the organizations must be allowable as a charitable contribution under section 170c of the Internal Revenue Code of 1954 as amended (Organizations with status under Section 501(c)(3) of the IRS Code and local Units of Government meet this criteria.).
-Professional artists are defined as one who is recognized by his/her peers within the discipline, has a minimum of 2 years in the discipline and is compensated for their art form.
-Graduate or undergraduate level courses in a degree or certificate granting program, where credits or degree are sought, are not eligible.
+Donations to the organizations must be allowable as a charitable contribution under section 170c of the Internal Revenue Code of 1954 as amended.
+(Organizations with status under Section 501(c)(3) of the IRS Code and local Units of Government meet this criteria.)

-Applicants that have unmet obligations on current grant agreements, such as overdue or incomplete reports or other significant problems, are not eligible to apply for future funding.
+Any applicant that has unmet obligations on current grant agreements, such as overdue or incomplete reports or other significant problems, is not eligible to apply for future funding.
 If any applicant fails to meet MCACA requirements on a current grant agreement, their pending application will be removed from the review process.
 If any applicant fails to meet MCACA requirements on a current grant, following Council approval on a FY19 application, the newly approved grant will be rescinded.
-Auxiliary support organizations (i.e. friends of xyz), may not apply in this grant program.
+Auxiliary support organizations (i.e. friends of xyz), colleges and universities may not apply in this grant program.
 Federal and State of Michigan agencies, divisions or departments are not eligible to apply for funding from MCACA.